MultiBoot-Utility/MultiBoot-Utility/README_En.md

 ## Change Log
 ```
+(v1.3)
+ # Operation on the Windows installed drive is now optional.

 (v1.2)
  # The program was opened directly after the first opening unless there was a change of version.

 (v1.1)
  # Operations are blocked if Windows is installed on the selected drive.
  # Fixed the error that came after Grub4Dos was completed.

 (v1.0)
  # The first version of the program is released.
  ```